Yelp/yelp-fusion/README.md

 By default, we’re also providing more business data.
 The business endpoint will now return hours, pricing, and 3 hi-res photos.
 A reviews endpoint has been added that’ll provide you with 3 review excerpts for a business from Yelp users.

-The new API will use OAuth 2.0 to for all requests as opposed to OAuth 1.0a.
-We’ve exposed a client credentials flow which will allow for simpler access to the API.
-Check out the [getting started tutorial](https://www.yelp.com/developers/documentation/v3/get_started) for step-by-step instructions on authenticating with OAuth 2.0.
+The new API will use API Keys for all requests as opposed to OAuth 1.0a, allowing for simpler access to the API.
+Check out the [getting started tutorial](https://www.yelp.com/developers/documentation/v3/get_started) or the [authentication guide](https://www.yelp.com/developers/documentation/v3/authentication) for step-by-step instructions on authenticating.

 We hope that the new Yelp Fusion API has made it more powerful yet simpler for developers to use.